rgmacedo/rgmacedo.github.io/_pages/about.md

 ---

-I am a researcher at INESC TEC and an invited assistant professor at University of Minho.
+I am a Researcher at [INESC TEC](https://www.inesctec.pt/en) ([DSR HASLab](https://dsr-haslab.github.io/) group) and an Invited Assistant Professor at [University of Minho](https://www.uminho.pt/EN).
-My research interests include local and distributed storage systems, with particular focus in Software-Defined Storage, programmable and distributed storage, and kernel-/user-space storage technologies.
-Currently, I am working on a Software-Defined Storage data plane framework for enforcing end-to-end performance policies in complex storage infrastructures.
+My current focus is on **storage** and **operating systems**, with an emphasis on designing new building blocks fitted for the performance, reliability, and energy consumption requirements of modern, large-scale I/O infrastructures.

 ***